-Adesso, d´Espagnat, and the achievement of the experts from Ludwig Maximilian University
+Adesso, d´Espagnat, and the amazing achievement of the experts from Ludwig Maximilian University

-A paper just published in Nature reports that experts from Ludwig Maximilian University recently connected single atoms that were located 33 kilometers from each other through quantum entanglement successfully.
+A paper recently published in Nature reports that experts from Ludwig Maximilian University successfully connected single atoms located 33 kilometers apart through quantum entanglement. https://www.nature.com/articles/s41586-022-04764-4

 “…Entanglement thus manifests as a somehow puzzling correlationbetween parties who once came into contact, and mantain their contact even miles away.
 This has been experimentally demonstrated with individual atoms or light beams: but how can it fit in our everyday experience of life?
 The closest feeling which comes into my mind is love.
 Think of a mother and a child, or two lovers who shared an intense emotion, and are now living at the opposite sides of the world.
 They feel each other, perceive the happiness or the sadness of the distant partner, and are influenced by this”